Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties for the @c "values" node:
 - @c "values": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
-For example, @c label objects or graph titles can embed a reference to a run-time value, which will be expanded when the report is rendered.
+For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
-  - @c "value": either a string or numeric value to associate with the key.\n If a string, then it can be a literal string or a formula.
-The following formulas are available:\n
+  - @c "value": either a string or numeric value to associate with the key.\n If a number, then it will be formatted to the current locale when displayed in the report.\n If a string, then it can be a literal string or a formula.\n The following formulas are available:\n
     - `min(dataset, column)`:
       Returns the minimum value of the given column from the dataset.
       - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).